smacademic/project-bdf/docs/TranscriptionRequestGuide.md

 ## Transcribe and translate

-Steps for requesting a translated transciption
+Steps for requesting a translated transcription

 - Find a submission/post that needs transcription into another language